 The other important part of the machine is the bottle stack or vending mechanism on the particular machine where restoring.
 For illustration purposes, i'll be talking about a bottle stack out of a Vendo 81 ,56 or 110 vending machine.
 The bottle stack is dissassemlbed and the bottle gates and support rods are zinc coated. the backing spine, bottle shoes are powder coated, and the ratchet assembly that makes it all work is taken apart and cleaned, polished ,Typically this part is Stainless steel, so it gets cleaned and polished and all the internal parts of it are cleaned and lubricated and installed.
 The faceplate is powdercoated to endure the use of bottles being pulled through it.
 Once all parts are done, they are then reassembled and installed back in machine.

 It's now time for reassembly.
 The main cabinet gets new insulation before the newly powdercoated tub gets installed.
 Once the tub is installed, the bottle stack and compressor can now be reinstalled.
 The Main Door also gets new insulation as well as the rewired light bar gets reinstalled with new bulb.

 Once the Tub and new insulation are installed, New Breaker strips are installed to hide the space between the tub and the main cabinet. the bottom breaker is held in with Stainless Steel Screws and the sides are held in by spring style clips.
-Once this step is done the cabeint is ready to recieve the bottle Stack, shelves and finally the compresor and evaporator unit.
+Once this step is done the cabinet is ready to recieve the bottle Stack, shelves and finally the compressor and evaporator unit.

 The Main door is the focal point of the restored machine.
 The freshly painted door is brought to the sign painters where my professional artist Hand Letters the Coca-Cola Embossing that is on the top part of the machine, the lower "VENDO" logo is also hand painted.